meilisearch/documentation/reference/features/authentication.md

 If a MeiliSearch instance does not use authentication, all routes will be publicly accessible and unprotected.

+Authentication is activated by setting a master key.

 ## Key types

 MeiliSearch uses three types of keys: